ribbon background

 It is important to remember that medications are not ideal for everybody.
 Certain mental health medications can sometimes lead to potentially dangerous side effects.
 When talking to your provider about questions such as “can obsessive-compulsive disorder be cured,” and “what are my treatment options,” they will help determine if medications may benefit your or your loved ones’ treatment plan.

-Therapy for OCD occurs in a variety of settings ranging from minimally intensive outpatient programs to inpatient care.
+OCD treatment occurs in a variety of settings ranging from minimally intensive outpatient programs to inpatient care.
 In the outpatient environment, you will work with a therapist for individual therapy sessions once or twice a week.
 Other similarly minimally intensive therapy programs include intensive outpatient and day programs.

 If outpatient therapy is ineffective for you or a loved one, residential or inpatient options may be the most helpful.
 In a residential setting, providers use psychotherapy and medication in a caring environment that provides 24/7 support and guidance.
 Most residential programs aim to provide patient care and stabilization until it is possible to transition to a lower level of care in the Triangle area.